 Typically, users will arrive on your site through a social media platform or by a search engine.

 The site visitor must provide personal contact information in order to access the content they want to view or download—typically an article or video.
-Many sites require phone numbers, email addresses or other basic info.
+Many sites require mobile or home phone numbers, email addresses or other basic info.

 Given that approximately 80% of marketing assets are gated, you’ve probably seen gated content before.